mmomtchev/Urban-Tech-Guerilla/macOS-WarDriving.md

 Connecting to a hidden Wi-Fi AP that is not encrypted is probably not legal - although this should be decided by a court.
 Connecting to this Wi-Fi requires snooping another client that establishes a connection.
 This can be compared to entering through a door protected by a digit code by snooping someone else entering this code.
 It also constitutes an illegal access of a computer network by circumventing a technical protection.

 Snooping the traffic of an open unencrypted Wi-Fi network is certainly not ethical, but the legality is questionable.
+As far as I know, this has never been challenged in court, but if one day it is, there should probably be different rules for broadcast traffic and for station-to-station traffic.

 Snooping the traffic of an encrypted network is certainly very illegal and should be considered eavesdropping by circumventing a technical protection.